Benjamin F. Goodrich: Career

 After the war, he reached a licensing agreement with Charles Goodyear and bought the Hudson River Rubber Company in partnership with J.P.
 Morris in 1869.
 The company, located in Melrose, New York, failed.
 The following year he accepted an offer of $13,600 from the citizens of Akron, Ohio to relocate his business there.
 He founded Goodrich, Tew & Co. in 1870.
 Goodrich bought out Tew, and in 1880 the company became the B.F.
 Goodrich Company.

 Goodrich was the first in Akron to own a telephone, which was a gift from Alexander Graham Bell in 1877.
 The telephone connected Goodrich's house on Quaker Street to his factory on Rubber Street.

 According to a story, Goodrich had seen a friend's home burn to the ground, with firefighters rendered helpless because their leather hoses had frozen and cracked.
 Once settled in Akron, Goodrich ordered his company to begin producing cotton-wrapped rubber hose that would resist freezing.
 A few years later Goodrich started selling garden hoses (allowing bucketless garden watering) and bicycle tires.
 Still, the company teetered near bankruptcy and went through numerous name changes, its success still uncertain when Goodrich died at the age of 46 in 1888.

 The business began booming at B.F.
 Goodrich Company a few years after Goodrich's death with the company's introduction of a pneumatic tire that could endure the speed and load of the evolving automobile.
 The radial tire was designed by an advertising employee in his company.
 Over subsequent decades, Goodrich Company chemists invented plasticized polyvinyl chloride (PVC) in 1926, synthesized rubber in 1937 and built spacesuits for NASA astronauts in the 1960s.
 Now renamed Goodrich Corporation, the company abandoned the tire business in 1988 and subsequently described itself as a global supplier of systems and services to the aerospace, defense, and homeland security markets.
 In 2012 the Goodrich Corporation was sold to United Technologies.

-The brand name Goodrich now appears on tires made by Michelin, which bought the Uniroyal-B. F. Goodrich tire business in 1994.
+The brand name BFGoodrich now appears on tires made by Michelin, which bought the Uniroyal Goodrich Tire Company in 1994.